all2gos/RGBChem/README.md

 for leveraging machine learning (ML) in scenarios where the available dataset is too small to apply ML methods effectively.

 ## 🖥️ Software
-We use `fastai` library to run the deep learning training process.
-Besides staff are pretty standard and have been placed in `requirements.txt`.
+We use the `[fastai](https://github.com/fastai/fastai)` library to facilitate the deep learning training process.
+All other dependencies are fairly standard and have been listed in `requirements.txt`.

 ## Project structure